-Our commitment to the Members is to protect the benefits provided to you by the Pension Plan.
+Our commitment to the Members is to protect your benefits provided through the Pension Plan.
 We strive to accomplish this protection by continuing to manage the Pension Plan under a prudent investment strategy and to bring into play all the resources we believe are appropriate to be a financially secure pension plan in the Province of Alberta.